learn-co-curriculum/dsc-coding-logistic-regression-from-scratch/README.md

 ## Running Your Algorithm

-Now that we've coded everything from the ground up, we can further investigate the convergence behavior of our gradient descent algorithm.
-Remember that gradient descent does not gaurantee a global minimum, only a local minimum, and that small deviations in the starting point or step size can lead to different outputs.
+Now that you've coded everything from the ground up, you can further investigate the convergence behavior of the gradient descent algorithm.
+Remember that gradient descent does not guarantee a global minimum, only a local minimum, and that small deviations in the starting point or step size can lead to different outputs.

-Let's begin by running our algorithm and plotting the successive weights of the features through iterations.
+Run your algorithm and plot the successive weights of the features through iterations.
 Below is a dataset, with X and y predefined for you.
-Use your logistic regression function to find train a model.
+Use your logistic regression function to train a model.
 As the model trains, record the iteration cycle of the gradient descent algorithm and the weights of the various features.
 Then, plot this data on subplots for each of the individual features.
 Each graph should have the iteration number on the x-axis and the value of that feature weight for that iteration cycle on the y-axis.
-This will visually display how the algorithm is adjusting the weights over successive iterations, and hopefully show convergence on stable weights.
+This will visually display how the algorithm is adjusting the weights over successive iterations, and hopefully show convergence to stable weights.

 ```python